vercel/commerce/framework/medusa/README.md

 ## Notes

 - The entire customer flow is carried out using the [Storefront API](https://docs.medusa-commerce.com/api/store).
 This means that there is no existing, pre-built checkout flow.
 The checkout flow must be built using the `Storefront API`, for an example of how to do this feel free to have a look at our [Next.js](https://github.com/medusajs/gatsby-starter-medusa) starter project.

-- `Medusa` does not currently support any wishlist features.

-- `Medusa` does not nativly support searches.
-This can be implemented using plugins such as `MeiliSearch`, see [#381](https://github.com/medusajs/medusa/pull/381).

 - `Medusa` does not come with any page/blog building feature.
 This can be implemented using `Medusa` in conjunction with a CMS such as `Contentful`.
 For inspiration on how to do this check out our [Contentful starter](https://github.com/medusajs/medusa-starter-contentful)